punit-k-s/candidate-recommender/README.md

 2. **Embed** JD + each resume with `text-embedding-3-small`.
 3. **Score** cosine similarity JD<->resume -> rank.
 4. **Display** a results table (candidate, score, key metadata).
-5. **Explain** the #1 match via a small chat-completion prompt (optional).
+5. **Explain** the #1 match via a small chat-completion prompt.

-This mirrors "shortlist -> rank with cosine similarity -> (optionally) summarize/justify" described in the literature.
+This mirrors "shortlist -> rank with cosine similarity -> summarize/justify" described in the literature.

 ---